stackbit-themes/stackbit-examples/unsplash-asset-source/README.md

 On clicking one of the images, the site sends a `postMessage` call to the iframe used by the Stackbit application, including a string to be used as the `src` value for the image.

+### Example Code

+There is a copy of the asset source code in the `asset-source` directory in this repository.

 ## Other Stackbit Projects

 Stackbit has a number of examples that you can use to create a new project or evaluate Stackbit.
 Run the following command to see a list of available examples: